-Participants can have a free low-dose CT scan at participating public and private radiology services.
+Participants can have a low-dose CT with at no out-of-pocket cost at participating public and private radiology services.

 Heart of Australia will deliver mobile screening services to some rural and remote communities across Australia.
-Prior to mobile screening days, Heart of Australia will collaborate with communities so as many eligible people as possible can be screened while the service is in the community.

 For more information on mobile screening including service delivery routes please visit the Heart of Australia website.